jeffikus/jquery-accordion/README.md

 The plugin basically does the following:

-* Allows an accordion of content to be added to a posts content
+* Allows an accordion of content to be added to a posts content, use the shortcode [jqueryaccordion] to insert it into a page

 # Why on Github and not WordPress.org